Kevin Sheehan joined Scientific Games Corporation in August 2016 and serves as President and Chief Executive Officer.

-Shawn G. Williams joined Scientific Games in July 2017 as the Chief Human Resources Officer.
+Shawn G. Williams joined Scientific Games in July 2017 as Senior Vice President, Chief Human Resources Officer.
 Mr. Williams is responsible for developing and executing Scientific Games’ global human resources strategy in support of the Company’s long-term business strategies.
 His specific focus areas include organizational and performance management, training and development, compensation, succession planning, and company culture.

 Before joining Scientific Games, Mr. Williams held multiple noteworthy executive positions overseeing many different areas.
 His latest venture was co-founding Defi LLC, a consulting firm for technology start-ups that provides business strategy, operations, marketing, investment capital, and financial management expertise to their clients.